TroyDowling/Whist/README.md

 ### Extra notes
 - Make sure to do work in the correct branch.
 Use `git branch` to see which branch you are currently working in.
-- `git checkout mybranch` where mybranch is the name of the branch you want to do your work in
+  - Use `git checkout mybranch` where mybranch is the name of the branch you want to do your work in
 - For now, let's use branch names that follow this basic guideline: [Branch naming](https://stackoverflow.com/a/6065944)
   - Don't worry too much about reading that whole response, but do try to follow the new/myfile or wip/myfile guideline
   - This will just make things easier when we have multiple merge requests floating around